 Tip

 When splitting a survey into different sections, it is wise to put a note before each section call with display.prompt.text set to read Section <name_of_section>.
-This is because a do section <name_of_section> call is transparent to the user.
+This is because a do section <name_of_section> call is not visible to the user.
 Unless the form designer explicitly adds a note, the user will not realize that they entered a section.

 Also, after leaving a section, if the user swipes back, the survey will go to the row before the do section call.
 If the user then swipes forward at this point, the survey will go to the beginning of the section they just completed.
 It is often beneficial to the user to put a note before entering a section and before leaving a section.